Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 And let’s say you’re using them all.

-You’re following and engaging with your target audience, working with similar accounts, and using hashtags like a boss.
+You’re following and engaging with your target audience, working with similar accounts on share for shares, and using hashtags like a boss.

 But you’re as impatient as me standing in line at the gelato shop.
 You want to get it moving faster.